LissaGreense/water-movie-melon/README.md

 ### Backend (docker)

-To run backend of the app using docker first navigate to the water-movie-melon\backend directory in terminal.
+To run backend of the app using docker first navigate to the water-movie-melon/backend directory in terminal.
 Then build the image using:

 ```bash